interlock-network/bouncer/docs/README.md

 ### Who makes Bouncer?

-Interlock-Bouncer is a project of [Interlock](https://www.interlock.network/), a web3 company that is decentralizing security.
+Bouncer is a project of [Interlock](https://www.interlock.network/), a web3 company that is decentralizing security.

 ### Is Bouncer in beta?